Retirement Life

 Rebuild your retirement plan sooner than later

 Divorce forces a full financial reset.
 Everything from retirement age to income expectations needs to be rethought.
+This reset is needed whether you are close to, or in retirement already.

-Products like Lifetime Retirement Income and Lifetime Home can be useful to consider as you rebuild your retirement plan and can offer greater certainty and security for your retirement income.
+If you are in retirement, products like Lifetime Retirement Income and Lifetime Home can be useful to consider as you rebuild your retirement plan and can offer greater certainty and security for your retirement income.

 What happens to KiwiSaver after divorce?